-The capsules of truth preserved in Proverbs help men and women approach life's problems in ways that lead to growth and healing.
-Jay Adams has provided us with a simple set of diagrams that illustrate man's four common approaches to problem-solving.
+The capsules of truth preserved in Proverbs help men and women approach life's problems in ways that result in growth and repair.
+Jay Adams has given us a simple set of diagrams that portray man's four common approaches to problem solving.